jiaherngtan/mini_project_ii/README.md

 The project is organized into two main directories: frontend and backend.
 The frontend directory contains the Angular front-end code, while the backend directory contains the Spring Boot back-end code.

 ## Features
-* User registration, login and deletion with Firebase Authentication
+* User registration, login, and deletion with Firebase Authentication
 * Notifications with Firebase Cloud Messaging
-* Watchlist creation, modification and deletion
+* Watchlist creation, modification, and deletion
-* Review creation, modification and deletion
+* Review creation, modification, and deletion
 * Watchlist display and sorting

 ## Technologies Used